TheMindMage2/Tatergames/README.md

 # Tatergames
-i made this for some tater hes paying me to do so idk
+i made this for tater hes paying me to do so idk